Indicia-Team/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

   #.
 Click OK and a final popup appears asking for the name of the site.
 This will be
      used to create appropriate labels on the addin's dialog.
 Click OK when you are done and the configuration file will be created.

+  #.
+Click OK and a final popup appears asking for the Drupal version - enter either 7 or
+     8.

 .. tip::